-- 1. Set out cost-efficient additional policies and measures to bridge the projected gap of 1.1 percentage points to meet the national greenhouse gas target of -47.5% in 2030 compared to 2005 levels under the ESR.
-Provide updated projections to show how the existing and planned policies will deliver on the target and if necessary, specify how flexibilities available under the ESR will be used to ensure compliance.
-Complement the information on the policies and measures, clearly spelling out their scope, timeline and, where possible, expected greenhouse gas reduction impact, including for measures in Union funding programmes such as the common agricultural policy. - 2.
-Identify the sources of CO2 emissions that are planned to be captured. - 3.
-Set out a concrete pathway towards reaching the national LULUCF target as defined in Regulation (EU) 2018/841.
-Include additional measures in the LULUCF sector, detailing their timing and scope, and quantifying their expected impacts to ensure that greenhouse gas removals are effectively aligned to the 2030 EU net removal target of -310 MtCO2eq and with the country-specific removal target of -6 693 ktCO2eq defined in Regulation (EU) 2018/841.
-Provide information on the status and progress to be made in ensuring the enhancements to higher tier levels/geographically explicit datasets for monitoring, reporting and verification, in line with Part 3 of Annex V to Regulation (EU) 2018/1999.
+1. Set out cost-efficient additional policies and measures, notably for the transport sector and for non-CO2 emissions, including methane and N2O from energy, waste and agriculture, to meet the national greenhouse gas target of -10% in 2030 compared to 2005 levels under the ESR.
+Provide projections to show how the existing and planned policies will deliver on the target and if necessary, specify how flexibilities available under the ESR will be used to ensure compliance.
+Complement the information on the policies and measures, clearly spelling out their scope, timeline and expected greenhouse gas reduction impact, including for measures in Union funding programmes such as the common agricultural policy.

+18 SWD(2024)125.